Yandex Cloud

 • initial: Initial number of nodes in the group.

-You cannot change the scaling type after you create a node group.
+You cannot change the scaling type after creating a node group.

 • --location: Availability zone and subnet to host Managed Service for Kubernetes nodes.
 You can specify more than one option but only a single subnet per zone.
-Use a separate --location parameter for each of the availability zones.
+Use a separate --location parameter for each availability zone.

 Warning